 Within the tables, models and other parts of S-100, the concept of multiplicity is used to give the number of repetitions of a particular entity in the given context, such as how many times an attribute can be used within a class.
-More details can be found in S-100 Part 1-4.5.3.3 S100_Multiplicity and subsequent paragraphs.
+More details can be found in S-100 Part 1-4.5.3.3 – S100_Multiplicity, and subsequent paragraphs.